simul/simul.github.io/changelist.md

 Fri 11 Oct : Fix Unity Sequencer UI disappearance.
 Mon 07 Oct : Fix Sfx build for PS4.
 Fri 04 Oct : PreprocessLexer and PreprocessParser were renamed to PreprocessorLexer and PreprocessorParser a while back.
-Sun 29 Sep : Fail to blank texture if compressed format not supported.
-Thu 26 Sep : Minor fixes and cleanup
-Thu 26 Sep : Essential RenderPlatform fix for D3D12.

 <hr>